 At TempoCap, we know companies have a significant impact on the environment, and society at large, through their actions and the way they are run.

-Considering risks that relate to environmental, social, and governance (ESG) issues are important to us, as long-term investors with a firm belief in the importance of responsible investing and good corporate citizenship.
+Considering risks that relate to environmental, social, and governance (ESG) issues are important to us, given our firm belief in the importance of responsible investing, long-term thinking and good corporate citizenship.

-We see our ESG commitment as well aligned with TempoCap’s own values, and as technology investors, our investments often help to create high quality jobs in sectors with a low environmental impact.
+We see our ESG commitment as well aligned with TempoCap’s own values, and with our technology focus, TempoCap-advised fund investments often help to create high quality jobs in sectors with a low environmental impact.

 In 2021, TempoCap became a signatory to the UNPRI, an international global network of asset managers, owners and service providers working together to put responsible investment into practice.
 The principles, which are voluntary, aim to provide a framework for integrating ESG considerations into investment decision-making and ownership practices.

 We take an active approach to managing ESG issues, including screening potential investments against various exclusionary criteria and conducting an ESG maturity assessment, typically before an investment or within the first few months of ownership.

 We then continue to monitor and engage with portfolio companies on ESG throughout the lifetime of ownership and aim to consider the ESG implications of new ownership upon an exit.

 We uphold the highest standards of business conduct.